List of Keto Vegetables – 12 Keto Veggies

 With 4 g net carbs, it can find a spot in the weekly diet of every low-carb meal.
 You can steam or saute asparagus and add it to different dishes.

-Other options include wrapping it in bacon and serving it with garlic and olive oil sauce.
-Or you can chop it and add it to the salad.
-Asparagus is an excellent source of vitamins, iron and potassium.
+Other options include wrapping it in bacon and serving it with a garlic and olive oil sauce.
+You can also chop it and add it to the salad.
+Asparagus is an excellent source of vitamins, iron, and potassium.

 7. Green beans – 4g per 100g